drghirlanda/alex/Docs/AlexManual.md

-- **Materials**: Here you have any image, sound, or text files you need for your experiment, including an Instructions.txt file for the initial instructions.
+- **Materials**: Here you have any image, sound, or text files you need for your experiment, including an Instructions.txt file for the initial instructions (see the [section on text files](#textfiles)).

-- **Data**: This folder is created by alex if it is not found, and it holds the data collected during experiment runs.
+- **Data**: This folder holds the data collected during experiment runs.

 The program `alex-init` generates a bare-bones experiment so that you know what files you need.
 It is run like this:

     alex-init -v <experiment name>

-This creates folder <experiment name> with the above mentioned subfolders and skeleton configuration files.
+This creates folder `<experiment name>` with the above mentioned subfolders (except Data, which is created on first run) and skeleton configuration files.

-## Acknowledgments
+## Acknowledgments {#acknowledgements}

 Alex is written using Shane Mueller's
 [Psychology Experiment Building Language](http://pebl.sourceforge.net) (PEBL).
 Many thanks to Shane for sharing PEBL!

-<a name="running"></a>

-# Starting and stopping alex
+# Starting and stopping alex {#running}

-From the folder where the Design and Materials folders are, you can just type 'alex'.
-You can also run experiments in other folders using:
+From the folder where the Design and Materials folders are, you can just type `alex` in the command line.
+You can also run experiments in a different folder using:

-    alex -v <folder>
+    alex -v <path to folder>

-The `<folder>` is then expected to have Design and Materials subfolders with appropriate files.
-A Data folder will be create if not present.
+The folder is expected to have Design and Materials subfolders with appropriate files.
+A Data subfolder will be created if not present.

 Alex has been designed so that multiple instances of an experiment can be run simultaneously.
 This feature is useful when the experiment